MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_WVD_applications_ADDS.md

 1. On the **Optional features** page in the **Microsoft Azure Active Directory Connect** window, accept the default settings, and select **Next**.
 1. On the **Ready to configure** page in the **Microsoft Azure Active Directory Connect** window, ensure that the checkbox **Start the synchronization process when configuration completes** is selected and select **Configure**.
 1. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.
-1. Within the Remote Desktop session to **az140-dc-vm11**, start Internet Explorer and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 When prompted, sign in by using the Azure AD credentials of the user account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription you are using in this lab.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.
 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Groups**.
 1. On the **Groups | All groups** blade, in the list of groups, select the **az140-hosts-42-p1** entry.
 1. On the **az140-hosts-42-p1** blade, in the vertical menu bar on the left side, in the **Manage** section, click **Members**.